-Scattered throughout the past are tales regarding beings created from inanimate materials and bought to life by some otherworldly agent or obscure process.
+Scattered throughout the past are tales regarding beings created from inanimate materials and bought to life by some otherworldly agency or obscure process.
 From the Norse tale of Mökkurkálfi, a giant moulded from clay built to assist Hrungnir in his second duel with Thor, to the animated corpse of Mary Shelley’s Frankenstein, a veritable jigsaw of a man pieced together from several, disparate sources.
 These stories litter history, and are often seen as a way to hold up a mirror to mankind’s ambition and hubris.

 The Golem of Jewish legend is somewhat different.